timescale/docs/use-timescale/hypercore.md

 Hypercore’s hybrid approach combines the benefits of row-oriented and column-oriented formats in each Timescale Cloud service:

-- **Fast ingest with Rowstore**: new data is initially written to the rowstore, it is optimized for high-speed inserts and updates.
+- **Fast ingest with Rowstore**: new data is initially written to the rowstore, which is optimized for high-speed inserts and updates.
 This process ensures that real-time applications easily handle rapid streams of incoming data.
 Mutability—upserts, updates, and deletes happen seamlessly.